 Control plane-related annotations (Section 18.3.3) can alter the names exposed to the control plane in the following ways.

-- The @hidden annotation hides a controllable entity from the control plane.
-This is the only case in which a controllable entity is not required to have a unique, fully-qualified name. - The @name annotation may be used to change the local name of a controllable entity.
+• The @hidden annotation hides a controllable entity from the control plane.
+This is the only case in which a controllable entity is not required to have a unique, fully-qualified name.